-Following a protracted downturn in precious metal and commodity prices and the resource sector from mid-2011 to the end of 2015, gold, silver and metal prices staged a marked recovery in 2016.
-Silver traded up to US\$20 per ounce by June/July 2016, up from US\$14 per ounce at the beginning of the year.
-However, during the second half of 2016 silver prices were volatile and gradually declined back to US\$16 by December 2016.
-In 2017, silver prices continued to be volatile, increasing to over US\$18 per ounce in February, April, and September 2017 only to go back to below US\$16 in early July and late December 2017.
-In 2018 to the date of this report, silver prices have fluctuated around US\$16.50 per ounce, after increasing to US\$17.50 per ounce in late January 2018.
-Gold and base metals also have not seen the expected increases in prices in spite of a generally positive economic outlook in the US, Europe and Asia.
-Gold prices have held up better than silver, increasing to over US\$1,350 per ounce in mid-2016, back down to US\$1,150 in late 2016, and gradually increasing to US\$1,300 at the time of this report.
-The gold/silver price ratio remains close to an all-time high of 80 leading to speculation of a higher potential increase in the silver price.
-Copper and Zinc prices have performed better and shown a consistent upward trend with copper increasing from over US\$2.00 per pound in early 2016 to US\$ 1.40 per pound at the time of this report.
+Following a protracted downturn in precious metal and commodity prices and the resource sector from 2011 to 2015, gold, silver and metal prices staged a marked recovery during the first half of 2016, with Silver trading up to US\$20 per ounce by June/July 2016, up from US\$14 per ounce at the beginning of the year.
+During the second half of 2016 silver prices were volatile and gradually declined back to US\$16 by December 2016.
+In 2017, silver prices continued to be volatile, increasing to over US\$18 per ounce only to go back to below US\$16 in late December 2017.
+During the first quarter of 2018, silver prices fluctuated around US\$16.50 per ounce after increasing to US\$17.50 per ounce in late January.
+During the second quarter, apart from two short increases to over US\$17 per ounce in early April and late June, the silver price gradually decreased to US\$14.70 per ounce at the time of this report.
+This downward trend is also reflected in gold and base metal prices.
+The precious metal and commodity prices have been negatively affected by the economic uncertainties resulting from trade disputes and tariffs imposed by the US, as well as a higher US dollar.
+With gold down to US\$1,192 per ounce at the time of this report, the gold/silver price ratio remains close to an all-time high of 80, leading to speculation of a higher potential increase in the silver price.
+While copper and zinc prices have performed better since early 2016, they were also lower during the second quarter of 2018 to the date of this report with copper trading down to US\$2.73 per pound, and zinc down to US\$1.10 per pound, from US\$3.00 per pound and US\$1.40 per pound respectively in May 2018.

-In spite of repeated forecasts of significantly higher gold, silver and copper prices in 2017 and 2018, there has been no marked increase in gold and silver prices and increases in the copper price have not been in line with market expectations.
-This has dampened some of the earlier optimism for the resource and exploration sectors focusing on these metals seen in the first half of 2016, resulting in generally lower share prices, particularly in the earlier stage exploration companies.
+The uncertain economic conditions and lower precious and base metal prices has dampened some of the earlier optimism for the resource and exploration sectors focusing on these metals seen in the first half of 2016, resulting in generally lower share prices, particularly in the earlier stage exploration companies.
 There have also been significantly lower financing opportunities in 2017 and 2018 to date, and less urgency among larger companies to conclude cooperation agreements with explorers for advancing earlier stage projects.
 As a result, the Company has had to adopt a more conservative approach to conserve working capital resulting in delays in implementation of its plans.